 The reserve also includes Henry VIII's Camber Castle.
 You can visit the interesting ruins of this 16th century Device Fort, built to protect the Sussex coast against French attack.

 The Saxon Shore Way long distance footpath runs through the reserve so you could pick this up to extend your walk.
-You could visit nearby Winchelsea and then follow the waterside path along the Royal Military Canal.
-Also nearby is the beautiful Camber Sands.
+You could visit nearby Winchelsea and then follow the waterside path along the Royal Military Canal on the Rye to Hastings Walk.
+Our Rye Circular Walk visits the harbour reserve, the castle and Winchelsea.

 At Camber Sands you can pick up the England Coast Path and head east to the splendid Dungeness RSPB Nature Reserve.
 Here you will find lakes, lagoons and an expansive section of shingle beach with a wide variety of wildlife.